adbailey1/DepAudioNet_reproduction/README.md

 ANALYSIS_MODE = 'epoch'
 ```

-NOTE: The raw audio needs to be computed in the same way as the mel spectrogram according to: (file - mean) / standard deviation
+NOTE: The raw audio needs to be computed in the same way as the mel spectrogram according to: (file - mean) / standard deviation.
+Check out https://github.com/adbailey1/daic_woz_process for a pre-processing framework that should handle the feature database creation.

 Change in main1.py:
 - Use "CustomRaw3" for training.